-Beginning in 2004, the NMSBIC committed capital to Flywheel Ventures, Mesa Capital Partners, New Mexico Community Capital, New Mexico Mezzanine

-Partners, and Verge Fund to address the need for capital access for local start-ups, technology transfer licensees, and other small businesses looking to expand.
-With these five partners, NMSBIC has participated in nine venture capital partnerships.
-One partnership, Mesa New Mexico Growth Fund I, reached final termination date of the partnership and was closed as of November 30, 2012.
+Beginning in 2004, the NMSBIC committed capital to Flywheel Ventures, Mesa Capital Partners, New Mexico Community Capital, New Mexico Mezzanine Partners, and Verge Fund to address the need for capital access for local start-ups, technology transfer licensees, and other small businesses looking to expand.
+With these five partners, NMSBIC has participated in ten venture capital partnerships.
+Two of the venture capital partnerships that were managed by Mesa Capital Partners, are now closed.

-Amounts committed, funded, and the current fair values as of June 30, 2015 are as follows:
+Cash invested (contributions made less distributions received) and current fair values as of June 30, 2016 are as follows: